Donald Hollas

-Donald Wayne Hollas (born November 22, 1967) is a former American football player who was a quarterback in the National Football League (NFL) for six seasons during the 1990s.
-He played college football for Rice University and thereafter was selected by the Cincinnati Bengals in the fourth round of the 1991 NFL Draft.
+Donald Wayne Hollas (born November 22, 1967) is an American former professional football player who was a quarterback in the National Football League (NFL) for six seasons during the 1990s.
+He played college football for Rice University and thereafter was selected by the Cincinnati Bengals in the fourth round of the 1991 NFL draft.
 Hollas also played for the Oakland Raiders.